fdupoux/fsarchiver/website/content/cloning-ntfs/_index.md

 [/dev/sda4       ] [lvm2pv     ] [<unknown>      ] [   898.56 GB] [  8] [  4]
 ```

-We can mount this partition from SystemRescueCd using ntfs-3g:
+We can mount this partition from SystemRescue using ntfs-3g:
 ```
 # ntfs-3g /dev/sda1 /mnt/windows
 ```